What is the name of the mushroom that produces smoke? Mushroom raincoat. How to feed the whole family with one mushroom. Mushroom soup with puffballs

 One type of mushroom

-The most common types edible raincoats to which this vernacular name may apply include:
+The most common types edible raincoats, to which this popular name can be applied include:

 • Pear-shaped puffball (Lycoperdon pyriforme).
-It has a small size of about 5.5 cm in length and width. young body pear-shaped covered with a double shell, from which a small false leg extends with small streaks of light mycelium. outer layer white, slightly covered with cracks, scales or spikes.
-In an adult fungus, this layer cracks and the inner gray-brown or yellowish shell is exposed, covering the spores that seep through the holes at the top of the fruiting body after ripening.
+It is small in size, about 5.5 cm in length and width.
+Young body pear-shaped, covered with a double shell, from which extends a small false stalk with small veins of light mycelium.
+Outer layer white, slightly covered with cracks, scales or spines.
+In an adult mushroom, this layer cracks and an internal gray-brown or yellowish shell is exposed, covering the spores, which leak out after ripening through holes at the top of the fruiting body.

-• Prickly puffball (Lycoperdon perlatum).
-It is showered with pronounced cone-shaped spikes.
+• Puffball (Lycoperdon perlatum).
+Covered with pronounced cone-shaped spines.
 The color is snow-white or cream with a mesh pattern.
-Has an aromatic smell.
+Has a fragrant smell.
 Gleba is dense.

-• Langermannia giant (Langermannia gigantean).
+• Langermannia gigantean.
 The huge size of the mushroom reaches 8 kg of weight.
 Covered with smooth, slightly flaky skin.
 As it matures, the color of the gleba changes from white to dirty green.
 The skin of mature mushrooms is similar to parchment paper.
 The pulp is crumbly, similar to homemade cheese.

-• Golovach oblong (Calvatia excipuliformis).
-It looks like an inflated bubble, pulled together at the bottom.
-It is covered with inconspicuous thin and delicate spikes, which makes it almost smooth in appearance.
-Gleba (pulp), in a newly appeared mushroom, is white, in an adult it is dark steel, sometimes almost black.
-The combination of a pronounced deficiency of pseudopods and needles, which are not inherent in raincoats, but are characteristic of false raincoats, gives reason for inexperienced mushroom pickers to confuse them with false individuals.
+• Elongated loggerhead (Calvatia excipuliformis).
+It looks like an inflated bubble, contracted at the bottom.
+It is covered with imperceptible thin and delicate spines, which makes it almost smooth in appearance.
+Gleba (pulp), in a newly emerged mushroom, is white, in an adult it is dark steel, sometimes almost black.
+The combination of a pronounced deficiency of pseudopods and needles, which are not characteristic of puffballs, but are characteristic of false puffballs, gives reason for inexperienced mushroom pickers to confuse them with false individuals.

 Main differences

-Puffball (Scleroderma citrinum) in Russia it is considered inedible or poisonous.
-In the West, it is recognized only as inedible, specifying that in the manufacture of sausages they replace truffles.
-Despite the possibility of using false puffball as a spicy seasoning for meat dishes, with the use of a large number of mushrooms, a health hazard is likely to occur.
+False puffball (Scleroderma citrinum) in Russia it is considered inedible or poisonous.
+In the West, it is only recognized as inedible, specifying that they replace truffles when making sausages.
+Despite the possibility of using false puffball as a spicy seasoning for meat dishes, if you consume large quantities of mushrooms, there is likely to be a health hazard.

 This species is not difficult to distinguish from edible mushrooms.
-In young pseudo-puffballs, in contrast to genuine ones, the fruiting body is smooth, has a whitish, whitish-gray or icteric color.
+In young pseudo-puffballs, in contrast to genuine ones, the fruiting body is smooth and has a whitish, whitish-gray or yellowish color.
 Further, as it grows, it acquires stains in the form of cracks, growths or scales of a dark ocher color.
-The ripe mushroom bursts, but the spores do not spill out, but accumulate in the depths of the cracked cavity.
+A ripe mushroom bursts, but the spores do not spill out, but accumulate in the depths of the cracked cavity.

-Important: The main difference between the false puffball and the edible bigheads is expressed in the possession of a hard skin and a lilac-brown shade of aging flesh, with a rich unpleasant aroma.
+Important: The main difference between the false puffball and the edible bigheads is the presence of a hard skin and a lilac-brown hue of aging flesh, with a rich, unpleasant aroma.

-To prevent the false raincoat from getting into the basket of an inexperienced amateur mushroom hunting, it is necessary to incise the fungus and check its suitability by the presence of snow-white gleba and the absence of a sharp spirit of rotten raw potatoes.
+To prevent a false raincoat from falling into the basket of an inexperienced amateur mushroom hunting, it is necessary to cut the fungus and check its suitability by the presence of snow-white gleba and the absence of the appearance of the harsh spirit of rotten raw potatoes.

-Mushroom gleba contains elements of calvacin, which have antibacterial and anti-cancer properties.
+Mushroom gleba contains elements of calvacin, characterized by antibacterial and anticancer properties.

-Means made on the basis of mushroom pulp are actively removed from the body:
+Products made from mushroom pulp are actively removed from the body:

 1. radionuclides